 And that is what I have been reflecting on: why is it so difficult for so many of us to own our mistakes?
 Why do we so often justify them, defend ourselves, distract from them, or avoid the issue altogether?
 Why are we willing to damage good relationships rather than simply say: “I was wrong”?

 I think that, as so often, the answer lies in unconscious conditioning.
-Some of it is personal, and some of it is collective.
+Some of it is personal, and some of it collective.
 In Germany, for example, where I was born, I often feel that this defensiveness is cultural.
 Imagine starting (and losing) two world wars and carrying the historical weight of the Holocaust.
-That can create a profound collective guilt complex, one that can unconsciously condition an entire nation to respond to criticism with: “It wasn’t me.”
+That can create a profound collective guilt complex, one that has the power to unconsciously condition an entire nation to respond to criticism with: “It wasn’t me!”

 In Sicily, where my father is from, the defensiveness is different again.
 Pride and the concept of la bella figura (looking good in the eyes of others) play a major role in a culture that is often looked down upon and ridiculed by the rest of Italy.
-It seems to me that an island invaded and colonised repeatedly over centuries may naturally develop a stronger instinct to defend itself, not only physically, but emotionally too.
+An island that was invaded and colonised repeatedly over centuries may naturally develop a stronger instinct to defend itself, not only physically, but emotionally too.

-Then, of course, there is personal conditioning, too.
-If your parents or teachers punished you harshly for every perceived mistake, it may become much harder to admit fault later in life.
-Likewise, if vulnerability was repeatedly met with ridicule, humiliation, or rejection, defensiveness can become a survival strategy.
+Then, of course, there is personal conditioning.
+If your parents or teachers punished you harshly for every perceived mistake, it can become much harder to admit fault later in life.
+Likewise, if vulnerability was repeatedly met with ridicule, humiliation, or rejection, defensiveness often becomes a survival strategy.
+And if your caregivers, teachers, or wider culture never learned emotional maturity themselves, it would have been difficult for you to develop those skills in the first place.

-But sometimes, it is also simply a matter of entitlement.
-Some of the more difficult interactions I had lately were with men in positions of power.
-If somebody identifies strongly with status, authority, or professional prestige, it may genuinely not occur to them that they should apologise, reflect, or admit that another person was right, as in the case with the letting agents.
+But sometimes, emotional immaturity is also simply a matter of entitlement.
+Some of the more difficult interactions I have had recently were with men in positions of power.
+If somebody identifies strongly with status, authority, or professional prestige, it may genuinely not occur to them that they should acknowledge mistakes, reflect, or admit that another person was right.

 The more power people accumulate, the easier it can become to justify their own behaviour, deflect criticism, and surround themselves with environments in which accountability rarely exists.
 Apologising then may begin to feel less like maturity and more like humiliation.

 The truth, however, is that authentic relationships become extremely difficult when emotional maturity is absent.
 Why?
-Because without it, we can so easily make a mess of our relationships.
-We interact from a mask rather than from our authentic selves.
-Every time we justify or deflect from a mistake we have made, the other person loses trust in us.
+Because without it, we can so easily damage our connection with others.
+We interact from masks and unresolved wounds rather than from our authentic selves.
+Every time we do not own a mistake we have made, the other person loses trust in us.
 Every time we avoid a difficult conversation, shut down emotionally, or distract ourselves instead of engaging honestly, we risk losing the people we care about.
 Instead of closeness, we create distance.
 And with that distance comes loneliness.

 But is this really the kind of society we want to live in?

-Conversely, imagine a society in which children are taught from an early age how to:
+Imagine instead a world in which children are taught from an early age how to:

 - regulate difficult emotions without avoidance or aggression